 The Royal Society for the Protection of Cruelty to Animals (RSPCA) has a long established expertise in both the investigation and prosecution of cases involving animal welfare and has built up a useful body of precedent and case law.

 Tel: 0300 123 0100

-For either offence under section 3 Dangerous Dogs Act 1991, where a dog is dangerously out of control and injures any person or assistance dog, the owner or the person in charge of the dog may be punished by a fine and/or imprisonment (fourteen years where the death of a person is involved, 5 years where a person is injured and 3 years for an aggraveted attack on an assistance dog); or by an order for the dog to be kept under proper control, or to be destroyed and/or to disqualify the offender from having custody of a dog for such period as the court sees fit.
+For either offence under section 3 of the Dangerous Dogs Act 1991, where a dog is dangerously out of control and injures any person or an assistance dog, the owner or the person in charge of the dog may be punished by a fine and/or imprisonment (fourteen years where the death of a person is involved, 5 years where a person is injured and 3 years for an aggravated attack on an assistance dog); or an order for the dog to be kept under proper control, or to be destroyed and/or to disqualify the offender from having custody of a dog for such period as the court sees fit.

 An order for the destruction of the dog is, in most cases, mandatory following a conviction for the aggravated offence under the 1991 Act.
-If the defendant is only the keeper, then any known owner of the dog must be given notice of the hearing before an order for destruction is made.
+If the defendant is only the keeper, then any known owner of a dog must be given notice of the hearing before an order for destruction is made.

 In relation to a conviction involving a prohibited dog the court must order either the immediate destruction of the dog or, if satisfied the dog is not a danger to public safety, to the contingent destruction of the dog.
 A Contingent Destruction Order requires the dog to be exempted under The Dangerous Dogs Exemption Schemes (England and wales) Order 2015 (2015 Order) within two months of the court making the Order.
 The 2015 Order replaces The Dangerous Dogs Compensation and Exemption Schemes Order 1991 (1991 Order) in relation to England and Wales only.
 It came into force on 3 March 2015.